 Here are 3 tips to get you on the right track when creating your session packages!

-This is where you cost of dong business comes in (CODB).
-If you haven't the first clue as to how to determine what you should be charging, watch my short video HERE.
+This is where your cost of doing business comes in (CODB).
+If you haven't the first clue as to how to determine what you should be charging, you definitely need to know what income you need to be making, how much it costs to run your business, and how much you have to pay in taxes.

 After you've determined what you need to be making to be sustainable, you want to be sure that your lowest package is priced AT LEAST at that baseline.
 If you're not profiting, you're paying your clients to take their photos.
 Know your CODB and make sure you price your lowest package appropriately so you can have a sustainable business!